Javi Marroquin Accused Of Stooping Low And Being ‘Mad Fake’ After Friendship With Jenelle Evans

 “I told David how you lost your phone and flight, that’s crazy!
 Dedication tho,” Jenelle wrote to Javi after he suggested that they go on a vacation together with David Eason and Briana DeJesus, to which Briana added, “He over slept and left his phone on top of my car and didn’t notice til I drove off..
 It was a crazy weekend lmfaoooo.”

 It sounds like they are bonding over their roles on Teen Mom 2 and spending some time together.
 They are often filming the show at the same time, but because they are in different states, they don’t get to see one another.
 This could be why they are planning a vacation together.
 However, fans were not pleased with Marroquin’s decision to spend time with Jenelle and David Eason.
-Over the past couple of weeks, Eason has been labeled an abuser and he has been accused of abusing children.
+Over the past couple of weeks, Eason has been labeled an abuser and has been accused of abusing children.
 Fans are wondering why Javi Marroquin would want to spend time with Jenelle and David.

 “Never thought Kailyn Lowry would be the one looking like a rose in this sh*t-fest.
 Wtf is wrong with Javi?!” one person wrote on Twitter after watching the exchange, while others added, “Didn’t think Javi would stoop so llllooowww,” and “Since when is Javi Marroquin cool with Jenelle Evans, mad fake.”